droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 He then sighs, looks briefly thoughtful, and adds, “Although I am loath to sully a night of fellowship and merriment with matters of business, I must confess I have suffered the attentions of one such assassin quite recently—a viper by the name of Rudolph van Richten."
 Strahd carefully surveys the players’ expressions, one eyebrow lifting as he asks, “To my regret, however, my servants were unable to apprehend him.
 I believe him to still be at large.
 Have you heard any whispering of his presence in your travels through my domain?"

-A player with knowledge of Van Richten’s whereabouts must succeed on a DC 19 Charisma (Deception) check to successfully deceive Strahd when replying to him.
+A player with knowledge of Van Richten’s whereabouts must succeed on a DC 28 Deception check to successfully deceive Strahd when replying to him.
 However, Strahd treats all responses as though they are truthful, though a player who fails the check notices a knowing glint in Strahd’s eye as he replies to their answer.
 # O6.
 Touring the Castle
 As dinner concludes, Strahd thanks the players for dining with him and offers them a brief tour of the castle.
 “I fear it has fallen from its former glory since I first began my slumber," he notes somberly, “but I hope that those with vision can see it for the marvel it once was."
 If the players accept his offer, Strahd leads them from the dining hall.